Other Magic

 dualism

-During the 4th century Manichaeism spread throughout the Roman Empire — from Egypt to Rome, southern Gaul and Spain.
-Both the Christian Church and the Roman state subjected Manichaean communities to brutal persecutions.
-Emperor Diocletian, by decree in 296, ordered the proconsul of Africa to persecute the Manichaeans in order to “root out with branch and root” the “abominable and impious teaching” that had come from Persia.
-Their leaders and preachers were to be burned with their books, the clergy to be beheaded, and the followers to be sent to hard labour with confiscation of property.
-This decree was provoked by a complaint of the proconsul to the emperor that the Manichaeans were causing disturbances and disorder in the cities.
-Theodosius I, by edict of 381, deprived the Manichaeans of civil rights, and the following year prescribed the death penalty for professing this religion.
-Valentinian II sent the remaining Manichaeans into exile (naturally with confiscation of property).
-Honorius in 405 confirmed all the edicts of his predecessors and again declared the Manichaeans outlawed.
-Valentinian III, Anastasius, Justin and Justinian did the same, the latter not only with regard to the Manichaeans but also to those who had apostatized yet continued contacts with their former co-religionists.
-Thus, by the end of the 5th century pure Manichaeism had completely disappeared from the territory of Western Europe, and by the 6th century from Eastern Europe as well.
+During the 4th century, Manichaeism spread across the Roman Empire — from Egypt to Rome, southern Gaul, and Spain.
+Both the Christian Church and the Roman state subjected Manichaean communities to brutal persecution.
+In 296, Emperor Diocletian ordered the proconsul of Africa to persecute the Manichaeans in order to “tear out with branches and roots” the “abominable and impious teaching” that had come from Persia.
+Their leaders and preachers were to be burned together with their books; the clergy beheaded; and the followers sent to hard labor with confiscation of property.
+This edict was provoked by the proconsul’s complaint that the Manichaeans were stirring unrest and disorder in the cities.

 saint peter vatican

-Among the movements following the Manichaeans were the Paulicians and the Bogomils.
-The Paulicians distinguished the Good God, or Heavenly Father, revealed in Christianity, from the demiurge who created the visible world and human bodies.
-The fall of the first man was understood as disobedience to the demiurge and consequently as liberation from his power and revelation to the Heavenly Father.
-The Paulicians regarded Christ docetically, asserting that he was not a man but only a phantom who passed through the Virgin Mary as through a channel, with the aim of destroying the cult of Satan.
-The Holy Spirit is invisibly conveyed only to the truly faithful, to the Paulicians.
-The Paulicians preached radical dualism, denying any ritual, ceremonies, cult buildings, icons, the cross and the sign of the cross, saints, sacraments, church hierarchy, fasts, asceticism and monasticism.
-Of all the sacraments they retained only baptism and the Eucharist, which were performed in a non-material, spiritual way.
-Worship consisted exclusively of teaching and prayer.
-The leaders of the school took the title “Disciples of the Apostles” and assumed the names of real apostolic disciples.
+Movements that followed the Manichaeans included the Paulicians and the Bogomils.
+The Paulicians distinguished between the Good God, or the Heavenly Father revealed in Christianity, and the Demiurge who created the visible world and human bodies.
+The fall of the first man was understood as disobedience to the Demiurge and as the resulting deliverance from his power and the revelation of the Heavenly Father.
+The Paulicians interpreted Christ docetically, insisting he was not a man but a phantom who passed through the Virgin Mary as through a channel, in order to destroy the cult of Satan.
+The Holy Spirit, however, is invisibly transmitted only to true believers — that is, to the Paulicians.

 dualism